“She is as busy as a bee.” What type of figurative language is this?

 Idiom

-Use an idiom to say someone is very lucky.
+Use an idiom to say that it's raining heavily.

 Choose two onomatopoeia words from: “crash,” “jump,” “smile,” “whisper.”